nodenogg-in/alpha-p2p/docs/src/content/docs/guide/getting-started.md

 title: Getting started
 ---

+nodenogg.in

-nodenogg.in is an in-person collaborative multiscreen web tool that increases participation in feedback and critiques.
-Improves staff and student confidence, project outcomes and enhances a community of practice.
-Designed with privacy in mind, simple and quick to use, nodenogg.in supports your education practice by using networked technologies to enhance social learning spaces.
+nodenogg.in (NN) is a tool that increases participation in feedback and critiques.
+It is deliberately made to improve student and staff confidence, project outcomes and enhance a community of practice.

+nodenogg.in was designed with privacy in mind, to be simple and quick to use.

+nodenogg.in supports your education practice by using networked technologies to enhance social learning spaces.

+nodenogg.in embraces text only input, coupled with multi views to foster inclusive, fast and intuitive feedback.

+nodenogg.in is radical in it’s simplicity and focus on practice based pedagogy.

+nodenogg.in was created to embrace the wonderful slowness of human thought.

+nodenogg.in is purposefully small.

+(../../../assets/studio1.png)
+(../../../assets/studio2.png)
+(../../../assets/studio3.png)